SLURM Account Coordinator

 squeue -o '%.7i %.9Q %.9P %.8j %.8u %.8T %.10M %.11l %.8D %.5C %R' -S '-p' --state=pending | less

 Job priority is made up of several components, also known as factors.
 Job size, queue time, and fairshare are some of the factors available in Slurm.
 Each factor has an integer weight that is multiplied by a decimal value (0.0 to 1.0) representing what proportion of the weight it should receive.
 The results for each factor are summed up to calculate the job priority.

 For example, let's say that the weights are JobSize=100, Fairshare=1000.
 You submit a job that, based on the number of cores requested, received a value 0.2 and your fairshare factor is 0.8.
 Your job's priority will be 100*0.2 + 1000*0.8 = 820.

 FSL uses the Fair Tree plugin to calculate fairshare.
-This plugin was authored by BYU specifically for our needs and has been contributed to Slurm for general use.
+This plugin was authored by FSL specifically for our needs, has been contributed to Slurm for general use, and is now the de facto standard.
 Please see the documentation for an explanation of how the algorithm works.